Kylee Guy still determined to get justice for husband Scott Guy's murder

 "It feels like Scott was here just yesterday but then other times it feels like it's been forever.
 I find it difficult when I see what Scott is missing out on but I am thankful for the time spent with Hunter and Drover.
 Being with them feels like you are close to Scott," she said.

+Anna Guy's ex-husband, Ewen Macdonald, was charged with the murder but was acquitted.

-Scott was the second eldest of four children - Nikki, Macdonald's wife Anna, and Callum.
+Scott was the second eldest of four children — him, Nikki, Anna, and Callum.

 After working on several farms and a short stint studying for a diploma in agriculture at Massey University in Palmerston North, he left for Australia to work on a farm.
 There he mustered cattle on horseback, fulfilling his dream of being a cowboy.